One, Two, Three Strikes, He Wins!

 Hit and Run

-One of the most fabulous events during a game is the grand slam hit.
-We applaud the runner heading home uninterrupted like it’s an easy street; the truth is, this is rarely more so than reality.
+The grand slam hit is one of the most fabulous events during a game.
+We applaud the runner who heads home with no obstacles.
 However, we learn from each run as we round the bases.

-Every so often, the extra-long innings fuel with tenacity as we wait for three outs to make it to a new one.
-In the stretch, the highs and lows spar, and the fight-or-flight reactions ensue.
-We hurry, considering the quickness of decision, our best options, as all parts of the game are essential to our series.
+Sometimes, the prolonged innings fuel determination as we wait on three outs for new beginnings.
+The highs and lows spar in the stretch, and the fight-or-flight reactions ensue.
+We hurry, considering the quickness of decision, and our best options, as all parts of the game are essential to our series.

-I’ve had a few innings of late where I wished for a runner to take my base or for the Umpire to call the game, believing I understood what the outcomes should be.
+I’ve had a few innings of late where I wished for a runner to take my base or for the Umpire to call the game, believing I understood the outcomes.
 However, challenging in play; therefore, “We need not lean on our understanding.
 (Proverbs 3:5-6) “

-Sometimes we grow weary in the middle of an inning, needing rest, yet unable to take one, or not allowing ourselves to sit the bench for an inning or two.
-We may require the coach to step in guide us, and He does.
-Sad that, at times, the attitude of hopelessness clouds our ability to hear Him coaching.
-Maybe it is time to put on the rally cap of hope and let Him get you going again.
-Your attitude is contagious when covered in the dirt; we need to brush off the dust and prep for another inning.
-Because no matter what, it is essential, and it is not about you.
-It is about the game, the series, and the big picture.
+Sometimes we grow weary in the middle of an inning, needing rest, unable to take one, or not allowing ourselves to sit on the bench for an inning or two.
+We may require the coach to step in and guide us, and He does.
+Sad that the attitude of hopelessness clouds our ability to hear Him coaching.
+Put on the rally cap of hope and let Him reignite your spirit.
+Let’s brush off the dust and prep for the next inning.
+Regardless, it is crucial and not about us.
+It’s about the game, the entire series, and the overall perspective.

-We can come to the end of a game, or there’s a delay, and though not our choice, we try to understand the purpose even when it’s not apparent.
-While the experience of missing a game is robust, sometimes sitting on the sidelines, we can review the plays with God.
-He makes sense of it all; He shares strategies to heal and improve, and then you’re ready for the next inning.
+Games end, delays occur, and we strive to comprehend their purpose, even when unclear.
+While the experience of missing a game is robust, sometimes, sitting on the sidelines, we can review the plays with God.
+He makes sense of it all; He shares strategies to heal and with an attitude to improve, you’re ready for the next inning.

 A good player looks forward to using what brought them to a certain point using the wisdom earned from previous games.
-Trying a new approach to the repetitive negatives can move one in a positive direction, but again, there’s a power on earth that wants to keep you from getting home.
+Trying an alternative approach to the repetitive negatives can move one in a positive direction, but again, there’s a power on earth that wants to keep you from getting home.

-It wants to keep our focus on other players or teams, their pros, and cons, instead of improving us for the team's benefit and one another.
-The crowd's distracting, and we retreat, sit out, or stop trying, and the game falls apart.
+It wants to keep our focus on other players or teams, their pros and cons, instead of improving us for the team’s benefit and for one another.
+The crowd’s distracting; we retreat, sit out, or stop trying, and the game falls apart.
 We shame and blame (Proverbs 6:16-19), argue and complain (Phil 2:14-16), all things with proper instruction within the first playbook.

-There may be an inning of loss and destruction due to an opponent, or we don’t need the opponent as we beat ourselves up enough.
+Our inner strength empowers us to overcome any obstacle, including ourselves.
 We’re all players on the field.
-One day you get the game ball, and the next, you can’t connect with it even once.
+One day you get the game ball; the next, you can’t connect with it even once.

 Life tells you once you’re part of the team, it will be a forever connection, and many times, it’s not the case as teammates disappoint.
-But God wants us connected to Him first!
-He’s the lifeline that never unravels, even when other players or we become unwrapped.
+But God wants us connected to Him first, keeping an attitude of hope in and for others!
+God’s lifeline never unravels, even when other players, or we ourselves, become unwrapped.

 If He allows us to fall, He’s planning the rebuild.
 He gives us experiences, moves our position, and makes us better players.
-Think of the strikeouts as a means of simple correction?
-Consider timeouts in the innings as a way to change strategies and then make a new play.
+Consider strikeouts as simple correction.
+Consider timeouts in the innings to change strategies and create a new play.

 If You Fall